Breast cancer compensation

 A number of charities provide support and services to people who have been affected by breast cancer.

-our breast cancer treatment was not up to standard, we are happy to have an informal chat with you to guide you on whether you are likely to have a valid compensation claim.
+If you fear your breast cancer treatment was not up to standard, we are happy to have an informal chat with you to guide you on whether you are likely to have a valid compensation claim.

 Useful compensation resources